OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/disc/heatmap.md

 ---
 title: heatmap
-description: This page describes how to use the heatmap tool which provides an interactive treemap of the SP 500 from finviz.
+description: "This page describes how to use the heatmap tool which provides an interactive" treemap of the SP 500 from finviz.
 It includes usage examples and a detailed description of parameters.
 keywords: